sdut-datadesk/veil-of-darkness-sheriff/README.md

 The Union-Tribune collected this data to conduct what is known as a "Veil of Darkness" test, which is used by criminal justice researchers across the country, tests for racial profiling by determining whether law officers pulled over people of a particular race at a higher rate when it’s light outside — and race is presumably more visible — than when it’s dark.

-which relies on the hypothesis that officers who are engaged in racial profiling are less likely to identify a driver’s race after dark than during daylight.
-Under this hypothesis, if deputies stop drivers of a certain race at a smaller proportion at night than during daylight hours, there may be evidence of the presence of racial profiling.

 The Union-Tribune modeled its Veil of Darkness analysis on Stanford University's [Open Policing Project](https://openpolicing.stanford.edu/tutorials/) and the methodology of previous Veil of Darkness analyses conducted by the [RIPA Board](https://oag.ca.gov/sites/all/files/agweb/pdfs/ripa/ripa-board-report-2020.pdf).

 ### Methodology Notes